shawnmcgraw/get-weather/README.md

 # Get-Weather
-A simple cli application written in python to display weather info on the command line.
+A simple cli application, written in python, to display weather info on the command line.

 Usage: `get-wether [zipcode]`